 Arc de Triomphe – a breathtaking tribute to the unknown soldier and others who fought for France.

 Sacred Heart Basilica of Montmartre (Sacre-Coeur) – the city’s highest point, located at the summit of the butte Montmartre (Hill of Montmartre).

 There are tons of tours to choose from when visiting Paris so it’s best to decide what you’d like to see and what level of service you want.
 Some of our favorites are listed below.

 The Gay Locals – Bryan and Craig are expats that have lived in Paris for years who know the ins and outs of everything.
 They’ve been working as guides for a number of years and have recently extended their offering to feature tours for LGBT visitors.
 More than just city guides, they have intimate knowledge of the gay scene like which bars and clubs are best and which places to avoid.
 They offer private gay tours and twice weekly group tours in Paris focusing on neighborhoods like the Marais, the Canal St. Martin, the Latin Quarter, Montmartre, or the old market neighborhood Les Halles.
 They’ll help you explore the city, local culture and gastronomy in a city that is packed with interesting history.
-Special Offer – you can even save 10% on all tours with the Gay Locals.
-Just mention TWOBADTOURISTS when booking for your discount.

 Restaurants & Cafes